-• [C-0-1] MUST broadcast the public broadcast intents in response to appropriate system events as described in the SDK documentation.
+• [C-0-1] MUST broadcast the public broadcast intents listed here in response to appropriate system events as described in the SDK documentation.
 Note that this requirement is not conflicting with section 3.5 as the limitation for background applications are also described in the SDK documentation.
+Also certain broadcast intents are conditional upon hardware support, if the device supports the necessary hardware they MUST broadcast the intents and provide the behavior inline with SDK documentation.

 3.2.3.5.
-Default App Settings
+Conditional Application Intents